Monday, April 30, 2007

 8 basil leaves

-Wash the tomatoes, split them in half lengthwise.
-Remove as many seeds as you can easily using a pointy spoon or the tip of a knife.
-Put the halves upside down on a paper towel to drain the most watery of the juices.
-Cut the tomatoes into ½-inch cubes.
+Wash the tomatoes and split them in half lengthwise.
+Remove as many seeds as you can easily with a pointy spoon or the tip of a knife.
+Place the halves cut-side down on a paper towel to drain the watery juices, then cut into ½-inch cubes.

-Wash and dry the basil leaves, then cut them with your kitchen shears into small pieces or use you knife you make a chiffonade.
+Wash and dry the basil leaves, then slice them into thin strips with your kitchen shears or make a chiffonade with a knife.

-After rubbing the hot grilled bread with garlic as directed in the recipe above, put some of the diced tomatoes on top, sprinkle with basil, salt, and pepper.
-Drizzle a little olive oil over each piece.
+After rubbing the hot grilled bread with garlic, top with some of the diced tomatoes.
+Sprinkle with basil, salt, and pepper, then drizzle a little olive oil over each piece.

 Mushrooms with Garlic